The best way to find out is to undertake a comprehensive maturity assessment. Here’s how to do it right.

 Assess the leadership, culture, contracting strategy, and a host of other factors that impact the ability of your team and stakeholders to function in a disciplined manner.

+Are you ready for Advanced Work Packaging?
 If you’re a forward-looking leader who is interested in adopting AWP the right way, we would be happy to help with your maturity assessment.
 Contact us today.